African Art Centre: Against all oddsPOSTED ON: March 29, 2021 IN Anthea Martin, Arts centres & networks, Word View

 In 2005 Janina Masojada and Andrew Makin of OMM Design Workshop architects in Durban were commissioned to design the new Constitutional Court in Johannesburg, and to oversee the interior decoration of the judges’ chambers and the courtroom.
 The AAC was commissioned to make a flag for the main courtroom, and skilled members of the embroidery group were invited to make a large beaded South African flag.

-It was a huge undertaking and the panels for the flag had to be assembled on the floor at the AAC because of its enormous size: 6 x 2.5 metres.
+It was a huge undertaking and the panels for the flag had to be assembled on the floor at the AAC because of its enormous size: six by two and a half metres.
 Plastic beads and embroidery were used to try to lighten the weight of the panels.
 The completed panels had to be sewn together by the Durban Awning and Tent company using industrial sewing machines.
-The flag took four months to complete and was mounted on a wall in the main courtroom with a curve to resemble ‘flying’.
+The flag took four months to complete and was mounted on a wall in the main courtroom with a curve to resemble flying.

 Zimeleni Embroidery Project